Found search results for ""

 Read Time — 6 minutes

 One out of every three people (33.3%) you meet shops online.
-Despite the popularity of online shopping, many LBM and hardware dealers are still struggling to start selling online.
+Despite the popularity of online shopping, many building materials supply merchants are still struggling to start selling online.

 While the idea of an online storefront may be appealing, it’s hard to know where to even begin.
 Luckily, we plan to explain everything you need to look for when selecting a B2B ecommerce solution.

-With so many website hosting platforms available, here are some specifics you want for your LBM and hardware storefront:
+With so many website hosting platforms available, here are some specifics you want for your building materials storefront:

 When selling from your business to other businesses, there are specific functionalities needed within your website.
 Here are some B2B functionalities you should look for: